Pixabay/jQuery-tinyDraggable/readme.md

 jQuery-tinyDraggable
 ====================

-An extremely lightweight jQuery plugin for rendering absolute positioned DOM objects draggable.
+An extremely lightweight jQuery plugin (637 Bytes) for rendering absolute positioned DOM objects draggable.

 Usage is straightforward and - for the sake of simplicity and "tinyness" - only two options are available.
 The plugin was originally developed for adding draggability to jQuery Colorbox: https://github.com/jackmoore/colorbox.